Join The Conversation

 Exercise and endurance-related studies have been growing in number for years.
 That’s given us a lot of resources for understanding how to improve glucose delivery, digestion, and cellular uptake during exercise.
 It has also shown us that certain common ingredients and inveterate formula designs are actually impediments to net energy production.
 Unlike most of the endurance industry, we didn’t settle on a formula based on decades-old research.

-The collected insights of recent research led us to a mix of maltodextrin and glucose to maximize fast fuel delivery.
+The collected insights of the latest research led us to a mix of maltodextrin and glucose to maximize fast fuel delivery.
 Tweaking the proportions allows for fast stomach emptying for a quick boost of fuel energy, with a sustain for 15-30 minutes (depending on your intensity and remaining muscle glycogen).
 It lets us bypass the limit on absorbing pure glucose, pushing fuel levels beyond where they’d be with glucose alone.

 We intentionally left out fructose and sucrose for two very good reasons.
 Based on real-life field testing, sucrose and fructose versions became sickly sweet and were not preferred.
 Fructose was also associated with GI distress not seen with the maltodextrin-glucose LS – that’s the last thing you need when you need more fuel fast.